Ah, working from home.

 As for snacks, it becomes increasingly easy as the day draws on to split up your time with long walks to the fridge.
 If you can prepare or at least select the snacks you’ll be eating ahead of time, you’ll spend less time rummaging around in the pantry and more time enjoying the snack break.

 Take it one step further and make sure you’ve got healthy snacks at home to prevent you from reaching for the easy bag of chips or simple box of crackers every time you get peckish.
-Baby carrots and other fresh veg like cucumbers and bell peppers with hummus offer a satisfying and savoury crunch, for example.
-It’s fine to snack on things like chips and crackers, but doing so every single day might have you wondering why your pants aren’t fitting quite like they used to in no time!
+It’s more than okay to reach for treats sometimes, but your brain and body will feel and function better if you’re supplying them with nutrient-dense foods.

 Setting clear boundaries helps to define the work from the personal and is important in maintaining a balance between the two.
 In our experience, there are two very important boundaries to set.